TheLavaLump/StyleMeter/README.md

 **v1.1.0 Changes:**

-Added an event for killing non-player enimies
+Added an event for killing non-player enimies.
-Changes to code
+Changes to code.
 Events for movement, speed and Air time, courtesy of [Khalmee](https://northstar.thunderstore.io/package/Khalmee/)

 <hr>